A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 With Help Scout, you can even create a vast library of answers to frequently asked questions.
 Within just a few clicks, agents can easily insert these answers into their responses and offer instant help to customers.

-- With Workflows, you can set up powerful automation and reduce repetitive tasks
+- Set up powerful automation and reduce repetitive tasks

 - Find exactly what you need with advanced filters, bulk actions, and quick views